| Venue: | PARCO FACTORY Parco Factory Shibuya Parco Part 1/6F |

 Nancy Seki

-Born on July 7, 1962, near the Shiko Munakata Memorial Hall in Aomori City, Aomori Prefecture.
-I moved to Tokyo after graduating from high school.
-While studying at Hosei University, he began carving a stamp with an eraser, and among them, "Dhochi Series Jurensaku" became a professional eraser printmaker with the eyes of Ichiro Enokido.
-It was named "Nancy" by Seiko Ito, an editor of "Hot Dog Press" at the time.
-After that, he was late and demonstrated his talent in writing columns.
-The number of carved eraser prints is over 5,000.
+Born on July 7, 1962, near Shiko Munakata Memorial Hall in Aomori City, Aomori Prefecture.
+After graduating from high school, he moved to Tokyo.
+While studying at Hosei University, he began to carve Hanko with an eraser, and among them, the "Dhochi series ten series" became a professional eraser printmaker with the eyes of Ichiro Enokido.
+She was named "Nancy" by Seiko Ito, the editor of the Hot Dog Press at the time.
+After that, he showed his talent in writing columns and so on.
+The number of eraser prints carved is over 5,000.
 He passed away on June 12, 2002.